Gordon Brook-Shepherd: Career

 In addition to his work as a journalist and historian, Brook-Shepherd served on a number of committees furthering Anglo-Austrian relations.
 From 1991 to 1999, he was the chairman of SOS Children's Villages UK.

 Historiographical work

 Brook-Shepherd focused on the recent history of Central Europe and that of Austria in particular; as one of the few British experts on Austria at the time, he found a ready market.

 He would come to be acknowledged as an expert on the Habsburgs in particular.

 His 1997 survey The Austrians, a history of the fall of the Austro-Hungarian Empire and the demoralized Austrian rump state's consequent struggles to find a new identity for itself, inspired a television series.

-He was a friend, and the authorized biographer, of Empress Zita and Otto von Habsburg.
+He was a friend, and the authorised biographer, of Empress Zita and Otto von Habsburg.

 Brook-Shepherd's two most influential books on Austrian history are Dollfuss, his eponymous 1961 biography of the interwar Austrofascist dictator, and Anschluss, his 1963 account of the incorporation of Austria into the German Reich.